liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/04-installing-liferay-portal-on-tomcat.markdown

 @product@ depends on many JARs that the @product@ Tomcat bundle includes.
 Some of the bundle's JARs are not strictly required but can still be useful.
-If you don't have a bundle, you can download the required JARs from third-parties, as described below.
+If you don't have a bundle, download the required JARs from third-parties, as described below.

 1. Create the folder `$TOMCAT_HOME/lib/ext` if it doesn't exist and extract the JARs from the dependencies ZIP to it.
 Here are the JARs:

+    - `com.liferay.petra.concurrent.jar`
+    - `com.liferay.petra.executor.jar`
+    - `com.liferay.petra.function.jar`
+    - `com.liferay.petra.io.jar`
+    - `com.liferay.petra.lang.jar`
+    - `com.liferay.petra.memory.jar`
+    - `com.liferay.petra.nio.jar`
+    - `com.liferay.petra.process.jar`
+    - `com.liferay.petra.reflect.jar`
+    - `com.liferay.petra.string.jar`
     - `com.liferay.registry.api.jar`
     - `hsql.jar`
     - `portal-kernel.jar`